TeasingSisyphus/CuttleAngular/README.md

 PREVIOUS:
-	-Refactored deal action to use synthetic index for cards -app will NO LONGER USE LITERAL INDEX OF CARDS WITHIN THEIR RESPECTIVE COLLECTIONS -Front end now displays your cards only (displays card back for opponent's cards) -Front end now updates GameController when Game event fires through socket
+	-Refactored deal action to use synthetic index for cards -Deal action now publishes its update with a deck attribute (sortDeck), used instead of game.deck -Now properly updates index of cards upon moving them -app will NO LONGER USE LITERAL INDEX OF CARDS WITHIN THEIR RESPECTIVE COLLECTIONS -Front end now displays your cards only (displays card back for opponent's cards) -Front end now updates GameController when Game event fires through socket